s4ysolutions/matica-srpska/README.md

 Mobile and desktop versions are not yet published anywhere, but they are proven to be working and can be built from the source code.

+The CLI to parse the dictionary from PDF to JSON, CSV, or TXT is available in the [convertor](https://github.com/s4ysolutions/matica-srpska/blob/main/convertor) directory.

 # Dictionary origin

 The dictionary is based on the 2011 edition of the Matica Srpska dictionary, which is